 This advice is relevant in the period leading up to implementation of the new SEND system in September 2014.
+It was reviewed in March 2015, and will be reviewed again in September 2015.

 Who is this advice for?

 - Further education colleges

 - Sixth form colleges and 16-19 academies

 - Specialist post-16 institutions approved under section 41 of the Children and Families Act